decred/dcrdocs/docs/advanced/block-header-specifications.md

-Height         | The number of blocks that precede the block in the blockchain               | 4 bytes Size           | Number of bytes that the serialized block occupies                          | 4 bytes Timestamp      | Time that the block was created                                             | 4 bytes Extra data     | The nonce and any other data that may be used later for consensus purposes  | 40 bytes Stake version  | The stake version used for voting on the created block                      | 4 bytes
+Height         | The number of blocks that precede the block in the blockchain               | 4 bytes Size           | Number of bytes that the serialized block occupies                          | 4 bytes Timestamp      | Time that the block was created                                             | 4 bytes Nonce          | The nonce used to generate the block                                        | 4 bytes Extra data     | Any other data (may be used later for consensus purposes)                   | 32 bytes Stake version  | The stake version used for voting on the created block                      | 4 bytes

 ---